 I was at a party last week, and someone asked me if I had brought someone with me.
 That opened the door for this question: Why are you single?
-I didn’t answer it, but the question stayed in my mind for a few nights, and that’s the reason why I’m writing this.
+I didn’t answer it, but the question stayed in my mind for a few nights.
+And that’s the reason I’m writing this.

 I hate myself for overthinking things.
 For making everything more complicated than they already are.